Get started as an online student using the Fordham Libraries.

 For more information and to create an account, click here and then the "First Time Users" link on the ILLiad home page.
 When creating an account, choose Online Only-Graduate as one’s status and Virtual Campus as one’s delivery location.
 Please notify Charlotte Labbé (firstname.lastname@example.org), Head of Interlibrary Loan, once you have created an ILLiad account.

 Document Delivery allows current students to obtain email delivery of print resources not already available electronically through Fordham's databases and e-journals.
 Items available in our electronic holdings, including electronic reserves, will not be sent through our Document Delivery service.

 All requests must meet the copyright guidelines set forth in Title 17 of the U.S. Code, governing copyright and fair use, in order to be processed.
 We attempt to fill all requests in the order they are received.
-If resources are stretched, we reserve the right to limit the number of requests per user to 5 articles each business day (Monday-Friday).
+If resources are stretched, we reserve the right to limit the number of requests per user to 5 articles per day.

 Please complete all fields in this online Document Delivery Request Form to submit your request.

 Having trouble opening an article on your laptop?
 Struggling to navigate a specific database.
 Click here to get tips for remote access, best practices for access problems, and contact information for when you need it.

 Fordham students in the online learning programs enjoy access privileges at a number of university, college and institutional libraries throughout the country, with the presentation of your Fordham University digital ID.
 A full list of institutions participating in reciprocal access programs with Fordham is available as a PDF download below.